-Hosting a virtual open house limits exposure for both homebuyers and sellers.
-But assuaging health concerns doesn’t ensure a sold house.
+Like any open house, you want yours to stand out and attract a variety of potential homebuyers.
 To nail a virtual open house, the same approaches that make an in-person event great need to be considered.

 Here’s a checklist:

-- Choose the right platform – Small business owners have been in enough Zoom meetings by now to know the pitfalls of video conferencing.
+- Choose the right platform – Many real estate agents know that a few pitfalls come with video conferencing.
 Picking a platform that will reach the right audience is crucial for a successful virtual open house.
 Research and study the various options before announcing the home tour date.

 - Get the word out – Early promotion is essential to garnering the kind of motivated buyers necessary to make a good virtual open house.
 Sign up as a Neighborhood Sponsor and you’ll be able to post home listings, advertise, and connect with local buyers.